 - 1/4 cup Brewed coffee You can substitute this ingredient with instant coffee or water.

 - Powdered sugar, optional You can sprinkle the powder sugar for a delightful snow decoration.

 - In a large mixing bowl, whisk together the flour, sugar, baking soda, salt, ginger, cinnamon, cloves, and allspice.

 - Melt the butter in a small saucepan.
-Remove from the heat and add the molasses to the melted butter.
-Mix well and then and pour this mixture into the dry ingredients in the bowl.
+Remove the saucepan from the heat and add the molasses to the melted butter.
+Mix well and then pour this mixture into the dry ingredients in the bowl.
 Mix to moisten the flour.

 - Add the water or coffee.

 - Once smooth, pour the batter into the prepared pan.
 (If preparing this by hand without an electric whisk, there may be some lumps in the batter.
-Press them out with your spoon/spatula best that you can.
-But do not worry if there are few lumps remaining.
+Press them out with your spoon or spatula the best that you can.
+But do not worry if a few lumps remain.
 The cake will bake correctly.)

 - Bake for 30-35 minutes, or longer, until the sides of the cake pull away slightly from the edges of the pan and a toothpick inserted in the center of the cake comes out clean.

 - Remove the cake from the oven and allow it to cool in the pan for 15 minutes.

 - Turn the cake out onto a cooling rack to cool completely.